LearnLedger/contracts/README.md

 To view the event details:
 1. Watch the transaction hash output after running step 2
-2. Open that transaction on the Porcini block explorer
+2. Open that transaction on the EDUCHAIN block explorer
 3. Look for the "ProjectCreated" event in the transaction logs
 4. Use the project ID from that event when submitting